atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{#linux}}

-#### Updating Atom in Linux

-If you are not using Atom's official package repositories, Atom must be updated manually in Linux.
-You can download the latest version of Atom from https://atom.io
+If you are not using Atom's official package repositories, you will need to manually download and install the latest .rpm or .deb package from https://atom.io.
+For more details, see [Installing Atom on Linux.](https://flight-manual.atom.io/getting-started/sections/installing-atom/#installing-atom-on-linux)

 {{/linux}}